eetuniemiphd/eetuniemi/docs/publications.md

 🏆 ***Writing Competitions***

 - **Kouvolan dekkaripäivät (Kouvola Crime Literature Festival) (2026)** short story writing competition and anthology.
-    - *Erikoisolutta* (*Special Beer*) was selected for publication in the official competition anthology, top 30 out of 151 submissions.
+    - *Erikoisolutta* (*Special Beer*) was selected for publication in the official competition anthology, placing in the top 30 out of 151 submissions.
 - **Atorox (2026)**, annual award for the best Finnish speculative fiction short story, Turku Science Fiction Society.
-    - *Kaislameri* (*The Reed Sea*) was shortlisted among the top 24 Finnish speculative fiction short stories of 2025.
+    - *Kaislameri* (*The Reed Sea*) was shortlisted among the top 24 Finnish speculative fiction short stories published in 2025.
+- **Art House Children’s and Young Adult Nonfiction Writing Competition (2026)**
+    - *Nöpö – Tekoäly joka tietää melkein kaiken* (*Nöpö – Artificial Intelligence That Knows Almost Everything*) was selected as one of 5 finalists out of 88 entries.
 - **Art Breaks Walls (2025)**, writing contest for school-themed short stories, Aviador Publishing and writer Hannu Luntiala.
-    - *Vanhan koulun hiljaisuus* (*The Silense of the Old School*) placed in the top 16 out of 320+ entries
+    - *Vanhan koulun hiljaisuus* (*The Silense of the Old School*) placed in the top 16 out of more than 320 entries.
 - **Portti (2024)**, sci-fi and fantasy writing contest for short stories, Tampere Science Fiction Society.
     - *Kaislameri* (*The Reed Sea*) received an honorable mention, placing in the top 14 out of 145 entries.
-    - *Kun tähdet olivat oikein* (*When the Stars Were Right*) was selected for the final round, ranked in the top 35.
+    - *Kun tähdet olivat oikein* (*When the Stars Were Right*) reached the final round, placing in the top 35.
 - **Nova (2024)**, sci-fi and fantasy writing contest for short stories, Turku Science Fiction Society.
     - *Siivekäs* (*Winged*) placed 6th out of 131 entries
     - *Kun tähdet olivat oikein* (*When the Stars Were Right*) was a finalist, ranked among the top 23.
 - **Kouvolan dekkaripäivät (Kouvola Crime Literature Festival) (2024)** short story writing competition and anthology.
-    - *Kuoleman koodi* (*The Death Code*) was selected for publication in the official competition anthology, top 24 out of 106 submissions.
+    - *Kuoleman koodi* (*The Death Code*) was selected for publication in the official competition anthology, placing in the top 24 out of 106 submissions.
 - **Pullopostia mereltä (Messages in a Bottle from the Sea) (2022)**, Kotkan Meripäivät (Kotka Maritime Festival) & Aviador Publishing short story writing competition and anthology.
-    - *Väläyksiä kuvaruudulla* (*Flashes on the Screen*), was selected for publication in the official competition anthology, top 12 out of 340+ submissions.
+    - *Väläyksiä kuvaruudulla* (*Flashes on the Screen*), was selected for publication in the official competition anthology, placing in the top 12 out of more than 340 submissions.

 ---